-- The remaining 60 ml (4 tablespoons) of lukewarm water will be added if necessary, and one tablespoon at a time.
+- The remaining 75 ml (5 tablespoons) of lukewarm water will be added if necessary, one tablespoon at a time.

-- Quickly pour the water-mix onto the flour, in the middle of the large bowl, and immediately fully mix all ingredients with the dough hook for 3 minutes on low speed (speed level 2 of 5).
+- Quickly pour the water-vinegar mix onto the flour, in the middle of the large bowl, and fully mix all ingredients with the dough hook for 3 minutes, initially on low speed (speed level 2 of 5).

 - Some dough will be sticking to the inside of the bowl.
 Once a minute, stop the machine and scrape it all the way down with the spatula.